burkeamy/spellinggame/README.md

 # spellinggame
-My daughter has entered the world of spelling words.
-I desgigned this site to help her study her words in a fun game environment.
-This site is currently a work in progress and still needs lots of work.
-It will also need to be updated each week with her new words.
+This is a hangman style game that was created to help my daughter with her spelling words.
+Words in the word list are spelling words from this year.
+Once the word is correctly guessed it is removed form the list.
+Incorrect guess remain in the list.
+It keeps track of your wins and losses.
+The cat image is there only to make it more cute and fun.

-This site is created using HTML5, CSS3 and javascript
+This game is made with HTML5, CSS3 and JavaScript

-Stay tuned for future updates :)